sachin-sumologic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/windows.md

 <img src={useBaseUrl('img/integrations/cloud-security-monitoring-analytics/SecMon_Windows.png')} alt="Thumbnail icon" width="85"/>

-The Cloud Security Monitoring & Analytics for Windows App offers pre-built dashboards and queries to help you track your Windows system, user accounts, login activity, and Windows updates.
+The Cloud Security Monitoring & Analytics for Windows app offers pre-built dashboards and queries to help you track your Windows system, user accounts, login activity, and Windows updates.

-This section provides instructions for configuring log collection for the Windows - Cloud Security Monitoring and Analytics App.
+This section provides instructions for configuring log collection for the Windows - Cloud Security Monitoring and Analytics app.

 ## Log types
-## Log types

-The Windows - Cloud Security Monitoring and Analytics App uses Windows Security Event and System Event logs.
+The **Windows - Cloud Security Monitoring and Analytics** app uses Windows Security Event and System Event logs.
 It does not work with third-party logs.

-### Sample log messages
 ### Sample log messages

 ```json